holochain/holochain/docs/specs/src/hwp_2_overview.md

     b.
-A deterministic description of the validity of the contents of an Entry along with the validity of an Agent taking any Action, i.e. some Actions may to be taken in some contexts but not in others, as in making a move out-of-turn, or by an Agent not allowed to play a certain role.
+A deterministic description of the validity of the contents of an Entry along with the validity of an Agent taking any Action, i.e. some Actions may be taken in some contexts but not in others, as in making a move out-of-turn, or by an Agent not allowed to play a certain role.